garrettmflynn/escode/README.md

 As such, this specification treats **namespace imports** (which access default *and* named exports) as first-class citizens.

+However, **named exports** without a default function may also be passed.
+These are transformed into individual plugins within the same graph.

 ### Default Exports
 The `default` export defines the behavior of the Plugin.